 Should you ride over, through or around that obstacle?

 What is the cost associated with each of these options?
 The reality is, we may be hitting the trail with different objectives; a casual ride with friends, working on our technical skills or perhaps racing to a finish line.
 The nature of your ride should impact how you read and subsequently ride the trail.
 Riding for speed is different than learning how to feature over obstacles, snagging the best Instagram shot or maintaining energy for an endurance race.
-Picking the right line on the trail is up to you.
+Picking the right line on the trail is entirely up to you.

 Here are a few key things to consider: